81 Fahrenheit To Celsius

 The conversion formula is more than just a mathematical operation; it represents the fundamental difference in the scaling of Fahrenheit and Celsius.
 Celsius uses a decimal scale, meaning that it divides the range between freezing and boiling points into 100 equal degrees.
 Fahrenheit uses a less intuitive scale, influenced by historical factors.

 Understanding this fundamental difference helps to avoid common misconceptions about temperature.
-For instance, a change of 1°C does not equal a change of 1°F; the ratio is 9/5.
+On top of that, for instance, a change of 1°C does not equal a change of 1°F; the ratio is 9/5.
 This is why the conversion formula involves multiplying by 5/9.

 The Importance of Accurate Temperature Measurement